Ol Pejeta Conservancy is a haven for protecting endangered species. Naicef highlights the best of Kenya’s Ol Pejeta Conservancy Nanyuki in this guide.

 At the entrance of the Sweet Waters camp, on the walls, there are histories of how the Chimpanzees made their way to the conservancy and camp.

 There is a Global Gala for the Rhinos!
 Interesting, isn’t it?
-Book with Naicef for the best deals to experience Kenya’s Ol Pejeta conservancy.

 What are the differences between Black and White Rhino?

-Black Rhinos live between 30-35 years in the wild.
+- Black Rhinos live between 30-35 years in the wild.
 White Rhinos live between 40-50 years in the wild.

-Black Rhinos weigh 900 kg for females and 1,350 kgs for males.
+- Black Rhinos weigh 900 kg for females and 1,350 kg for males.
 White Rhinos weigh 2,000 kg females and males 2,500kg.

-Black Rhinos are solitary animals and are aggressive.
+- Black Rhinos are solitary animals and are aggressive.
 White Rhinos are more social and calmer.

-Black Rhinos have a shoulder height of 1.6 M. White Rhinos have a shoulder height of 1.8 M.
+- Black Rhinos have a shoulder height of 1.6 M. White Rhinos have a shoulder height of 1.8 M.

-Black Rhinos have a pointy, triangular shaped mouth for browsing shrubs and leaves.
+- Black Rhinos have a pointy, triangular shaped mouth for browsing shrubs and leaves.
 White Rhinos have a wide, square mouth for grazing grass.

 Best time to visit Ol Pejeta Conservancy Nanyuki Kenya